ga4gh/data-security/AAI/FAQ.md

 In the below example - a passport has been passed via a compute service to a resource server that is compromised.
 The assumption now is that data controlled by that resource server may be lost.
+This is bad - but at least the scope of the loss is limited.

-However, because the passport has no resource scope or audience - the bad actor can also move sideways in the system to access Dataset #2 and #3 - and not just Dataset #1 that has already been compromised.
+However, if the token in use is the *Passport Scoped Access Token* (or any other token that has no restrictions on use) - the bad actor can also move sideways in the system to access Dataset #2 and #3 via Resource Server #B - and not just Dataset #1 that has already been compromised.

-In a system where passports can be down-scoped - the Passport passed to Resource Server #B as part of the attack on the rest of the system would be rejected - because it would be scoped only for Resource Server #A / Dataset #1.
+The safer alternative is a system where passports can be down-scoped before use - the Passport that is maliciously being passed from Resource Server #A to Resource Server #B would then be rejected - because it would be scoped only for Resource Server #A / Dataset #1.

 {% plantuml %}
 left to right direction